-Because you are a very sensitive person, with an open heart, realizing that you are part of the problem may bring up feelings of guilt, sadness, despair or anxiety.
+Because you are a very sensitive person, with an open heart, realizing that you are part of the problem may bring up feelings of guilt, sadness, despair, or anxiety.

-Yet, are you aware that your ability to connect truthfully to your own emotions is actually a valuable skill that is much needed in the world?.
+Yet are you aware that your ability to connect truthfully to your own emotions is actually a valuable skill that is much needed in the world?
 Your sensitivity also helps you to feel for others, with empathy and compassion for their suffering.
 This is a precious quality, although at times it can be difficult to live with it.

-/YOU ARE COMFORTABLE WHEN you find a way to convert the amotional energy into find a way to convert the emotional energy into action, by taking a proactive role.
+YOU ARE COMFORTABLE WHEN you

+find a way to convert the emotional energy into action, by taking a proactive role.
 Instead of remaining "the victim," you choose to act.
 You find small ways in which you are contributing to the problems and seek out those changes you could make to be less a "part of the problem" and become part of the solution.
 This is a wonderful start!